bjartek/bjartek.github.com/content/post/github.md

 In order to host my blog I looked no further then gh-pages.
 Since my sourcecode is on github and they offer free gh-pages and ci with github actions I see no reason why this simple blog should be hosted anywhere else.

-Git github action script is pretty straight forward
+The github worklof is pretty simple

 On any push to master it will
  - fetch the site with submodules (to get the theme)